Storidge/cio-user-docs/cookbook/cio_volume_with_minio.md

 ---
-meta:
+title: Storidge Volume With Minio
-  - name: description
+description: Cookbook for using Storidge persistent storage with Minio
-    content: Storidge volume with Minio
+lang: en-US
 ---

-# CIO Volume With Minio
+# Storidge Volume With Minio

 [Minio](https://minio.io/) is an object storage server compatible with [Amazon S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
 It is suited for storing unstructured data such as photos, videos, log files, backups and container images.

-Using CIO volumes with Minio is a great way to setup a highly available S3 compatible cloud storage service for development and testing environments.
+Using Storidge volumes with Minio is a great way to setup a highly available S3 compatible cloud storage service for development and testing environments.

-In this recipe we use a Docker Stack file to define the Minio service and the CIO volume.
+In this recipe we use a Docker Stack file to define the Minio service and the Storidge volume.
 Then, using a single command, we can create and launch the Minio instance with highly available persistent storage.